bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 ## GraphQL schema

 After defining the topics, it is time to model the data required in the dashboard.
-Quick’s querying logic is built upon the data query language GraphQL.
+Quick's querying logic is built upon the data query language GraphQL.
-It allows you to create a global schema of our data and the supported operations.
+It allows you to create a global schema of the data and the supported operations.
 Subscriptions are one type of such operations, allowing you to consume real-time data updates of the data through WebSocket connections.
 This is an exemplary GraphQL schema for live updates of the emitted status events.